Chart Color Schemes

 Wattle Park has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally

-The influence of local infrastructure changes on an area's performance is significant.
-A single project has been identified by AreaSearch as potentially impacting the region.
-Notable projects include Hamilton Hill (former Youth Training Centre, Magill/Woodforde), Magill Campus Renewal Project, SA Water Capital Work Delivery Contracts, and Adelaide Level Crossings Congestion and Safety.
-The following details those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified one major project likely affecting this region: Hamilton Hill (former Youth Training Centre, Magill/Woodforde).
+Other notable projects include Magill Campus Renewal Project, SA Water Capital Work Delivery Contracts, and Adelaide Level Crossings Congestion and Safety.

 Professional plan users can use the search below to filter and access additional projects.